 programX | egrep -v "Stuff I don't want" | sort | programY | egrep -v "More stuff I don't want" > outputZ

-A process that used to talk 20-30 minutes to run (and had to be done over and over) now takes less than a second.
+A process that used to take 20-30 minutes to run (and had to be done over and over) now takes less than a second.